Biodiversity Response Planning Projects

-The evaluation of this initial phase of Biodiversity Response Planning is about to commence, led by an independent evaluation expert.
+The evaluation of this initial phase of Biodiversity Response Planning has commenced, led by an independent evaluation expert.
 This process will be an opportunity for participants and interested stakeholders to share their perspectives on what worked well and what did not.
 This will help us to make improvements to the delivery of BRP in 2019 and beyond.

 A report from the evaluation will be publicly available later in the year.
 To allow the evaluation to be fully incorporated into future planning, we will not commence work on subsequent phases of Biodiversity Response Planning until the evaluation of Phase 1 has concluded.